 A new statement of legal residence is required for all graduate students returning from a leave of absence of two quarters or more.

 Students withdrawing from the university must obtain a Leave of Absence/Withdrawal form from their graduate department and secure appropriate signatures.
-The approved form must be filed with the Office of Graduate Studies.
+The approved form must be filed with the Graduate Division.

 Tuition and fee refund will be subject to the refund schedule.
 (See Schedule of Refunds.)